- Home Equity Loans

 An AVM uses mathematical modeling to estimate your home's value, using inputs such as data on comparable home sales, listing trends, and home price changes.
 An appraiser also uses multiple methods, such as reviewing comparable sales and estimating the cost to build a similar home, in order to arrive at an estimated value.
 As well, an appraiser will consider property features or defects that are visible during the inspection of the property that would impact home value.

 The loan closing process is quick and convenient.
-In most cases, a notary will meet you at your home, office, or other convenient location where you will sign your loan documents.
+The average closing takes about 45 minutes and in most cases, a notary will meet you at your home, office, or other convenient location where you will sign your loan documents.
 In some states, an attorney that we will provide will need to be present as well.
 Once the loan is closed, you have three business days to change your mind and cancel the loan, known as the right of rescission.
-You will receive your money on the 4th business day after closing.
+Funds are disbursed on the 4th business day, but it can take up to 10 business days after disbursement to receive the funds, depending on the type of disbursement.

 Yes.
 One of the documents that will be provided to you at closing is the form for enrolling in automatic payments.
 This form asks for information on the checking or savings account that you would like your monthly payment automatically withdrawn from along with a voided blank check or savings account deposit slip.
 You will receive a confirmation letter once you have been successfully enrolled in the automatic payment program.
 You can choose to enroll in or cancel automatic payments at any time.